abdfaizaan/Github-Copilot/Labfiles/Exercise-5.md

       > **Note**: If you notice any recommendation to install the C# extension.
 Click on Install.

-1. To demonstrate the GitHub code refactor, let us take an example of a poorly written code and analyze it.
-The below code is written using the C# programming language.
+1. To demonstrate the GitHub code refactor, let us take an example of poorly written code and analyze it.
+The code below is written using the C# programming language.
 Paste the below code in the file.

    ```
    using System;